Overview

 Summary AI

-S. 3448 reauthorizes the Director of the United States Holocaust Memorial Museum to continue supporting Holocaust education programs.
-It amends the Never Again Education Act by extending the authorization for funding through fiscal year 2030.
-The bill passed the Senate on July 9, 2024.
+S. 3448 is a bill aimed at reauthorizing the Director of the United States Holocaust Memorial Museum to continue supporting Holocaust education programs.
+It amends the Never Again Education Act to extend funding for these programs through the fiscal year 2030.
+This ensures ongoing support for educational efforts to learn about and remember the Holocaust.

 Published